chenshanmugarajah/Sparta-Global-Profile/README.md

 - 16:00 Daily review and merge
   - Made decision to put export functionality on the back burner for the time being as it has been consuming a lot of time and effort from the team which could be better utilised on other user stories.
-  - Leo can export a Word file, but having a blocker to export a Power Point file
+  - Leo can export a Word file, but had a blocker to export a PowerPoint file.
 * Wednesday
 - 9:30 Stand up
 - 10:00